Abronia bogerti

-Abronia bogerti, known by the common name Bogert's arboreal alligator lizard, is a species of lizard in the family Anguidae.
+Abronia bogerti, known by the common names Bogert's arboreal alligator lizard and escorpión arborícola de Bogert in Mexican Spanish, is a species of lizard in the family Anguidae.
 The species is endemic to Mexico.

 Etymology

 The specific name, bogerti, is in honor of American herpetologist Charles Mitchill Bogert.

 Geographic range

-A. bogerti is indigenous to eastern Oaxaca, Mexico.
+Abronia bogerti is indigenous to eastern Oaxaca, Mexico.
 A single specimen, the holotype, of A. bogerti was collected in 1954, and it was not seen again until 2000, at which time a second specimen was photographed.
 The type locality is "north of Niltepec, between Cerro Atravesado and Sierra Madre, Oaxaca".